SuzeShardlow/SuzeShardlow.github.io/blog/_posts/2019-03-09-so-you-want-to-speak-at-a-tech-conference.md

 Many thanks to [Nexmo](https://nexmo.com) for hosting us, to [Myrsini Koukiasa](https://twitter.com/myrsiningos) for organising the event and to all the mentors who gave up their Saturday to coach and encourage us.

-Our mentors

-Family photo :)

-Get the photos from Twitter - @frathgeber